Hiking in Madeira Without a Car: The Ultimate Guide

 The guided hiking trip with a local also visits the PR9 trail on Wednesdays.
 If that fits in with your itinerary for hiking in Madeira without a car, it could be handy.

-6. Nun’s Valley (Curral das Freiras) hike without a car
+6. Caminho das Voltas to Nun’s Valley (Curral das Freiras) hike without a car

 For this hike, you don’t need to book a hike transfer.
 The hike from Eira do Serrado viewpoint to Curral das Freiras (Nun’s Valley) can be easily done by bus from Funchal.